letsgetrusty/bootcamp/4. Projects/1. CLI/Problem/README.md

 ___Please read the project description thoroughly BEFORE getting started.___

+___Re-visit the project description multiple times DURING your design and development process, to ensure you're meeting the project requirements.___

 ## Problem Statement
 We will build a Jira clone for the terminal.